Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 They are very easy to understand, and you do not need to maintain 100% focus all the time while listening to them.

 Podcasts also cover a wide range of genres and topics.
-Moreover, they are usually free and easily accessible, so you can listen to them anytime and anywhere you want, with no need to worry about your budget.
+Moreover, they are usually free and easily accessible, so you can listen to them anytime and anywhere you want, without worrying about your budget.

 In contrast, audiobooks can help you read books much more quickly and easily, especially if you prefer audio formats.